User Guide

 0 mins to read

-Extendable Services starts with a transaction between two Fleet Management Application users; a user from a primary database who makes a request to extend telematics services to a user from a target database, who accepts or rejects the request based on the needs of their business.
+Data Sharing starts with a transaction between two Fleet Management Application users; a user from a Primary Database who makes a request to share telematics data to a user in a Target Database, who accepts or rejects the request based on the needs of their business.

 !
 IMPORTANT: In order to improve our products, we may at any time, and without warning, change the design, presentation, or functionality of the software.
 The images shown here are for illustration purposes and may appear slightly different in the software.